James B. Sikking: Personal life and death

-Known affectionately "Jim the Reader" at Los Angeles public schools, he read to public school third-grade classes for almost 20 years through the Screen Actors Guild (SAG) Book Pals Program.
+Known affectionately as "Jim the Reader" at Los Angeles public schools, he read to public school third-grade classes for almost 20 years through the Screen Actors Guild (SAG) Book Pals Program.
 Sikking did charity work for golf tournaments.
 He was at the ribbon-cutting ceremony for a health center in Washington, Iowa.

 Sikking died of complications from dementia at his home in Los Angeles, on July 13, 2024, at age 90.